Auxiliary ship

 An auxiliary ship is a naval ship designed to support combatant ships and other naval operations.
 Auxiliary ships are not primary combatant vessels, though they may have some limited combat capacity, usually for purposes of self-defense.

 Auxiliary ships are extremely important for navies of all sizes because if they were not present the primary fleet vessels would be unsupported.
-Thus, virtually every navy maintains an extensive fleet of auxiliary ships.
-However, the composition and size of these auxiliary fleets vary depending on the nature of each navy and its primary mission.
-Smaller coastal navies tend to have smaller auxiliary vessels focusing primarily on littoral and training support roles.
-Larger blue-water navies tend to have larger auxiliary fleets comprising longer-range fleet support vessels designed to provide support far beyond territorial waters.
+Thus, virtually every navy maintains an extensive fleet of auxiliary ships, however, the composition and size of these auxiliary fleets vary depending on the nature of each navy and its primary mission.
+Smaller coastal navies tend to have smaller auxiliary vessels focusing primarily on littoral and training support roles, while larger blue-water navies tend to have larger auxiliary fleets comprising longer-range fleet support vessels designed to provide support far beyond territorial waters.

 Roles

 Replenishment

 One of the most direct ways that auxiliary ships support the fleet is by providing underway replenishment (also known as "replenishment at sea") to major fleet units.
-This allow the fleet to remain in the same location, with the replenishment vessels bringing up fuel, ammunition, food, and supplies from shore to the fleet wherever it is operating.
+This allows the fleet to remain in the same location, with the replenishment vessels bringing up fuel, ammunition, food, and supplies from shore to the fleet wherever it is operating.

-Oilers ("replenishment tanker") are vessels specifically designed to bring fuel oil to the fleet, while the earlier colliers supplied coal burning steamships.
-Specific role replenishment vessels include Combat stores ship, depot ship, general stores issue ship and ammunition ship.
+Oilers ("replenishment tankers") are vessels specifically designed to bring fuel oil to the fleet, while the earlier colliers supplied coal-burning warships.
+Specific role replenishment vessels include combat stores ships, depot ships, general stores issue ships, and ammunition ships.

-Tenders are specifically designed to support a type of smaller naval unit, like submarines, destroyer, and seaplanes, providing a mobile base of operations for these units: specifically destroyer tenders, submarine tenders, seaplane tenders, torpedo boat tenders.
+Tenders are specifically designed to support a type of smaller naval unit, like submarines, destroyers, and seaplanes, providing a mobile base of operations for these units: specifically destroyer tenders, submarine tenders, seaplane tenders, torpedo boat tenders.

 Transport

 Supporting front-line operating bases requires immense transportation capacity.
 Transport ships are often converted merchant ships simply commissioned (APA, APD, APH, APV) into naval service.
 Tankers are transports specifically designed to ship fuel to forward locations.
-Transport ships are often employed not only carrying cargo for naval support but in support of all forces of a nation's military (AK, AKA, AKN, AKR, AKS).
+Transport ships are often employed not only carrying cargo for naval support but are in support of all forces of a nation's military (AK, AKA, AKN, AKR, AKS).
 In particular, troopships and attack transports are used to carry a large number of soldiers to operational theatres.
 Some transport ships are highly specialized, like the ammunition ships employed by the US Navy.
 Large ocean tugs (AT, ATO, ATF, ATA, ATR) are used to tow large auxiliary ships, like barges, floating repair docks, and floating cranes in the open sea, also disabled ships.

 Repair

 Repairing ships at sea or in conflict areas is important as it allows these vessels to return to service more quickly, while also increasing the chance of survival for ships critically damaged in battle.
-Repair vessels (US Navy: AR, ARB, ARC, ARG, ARH, ARL, ARV) range from small equipment ships to Auxiliary repair docks, and larger Auxiliary floating drydock.
-Aircraft repair ships specialized in repair of naval aircraft.
+Repair vessels (US Navy: AR, ARB, ARC, ARG, ARH, ARL, ARV) range from small equipment ships known as Auxiliary repair docks, to the larger Auxiliary floating drydocks, there are also Aircraft repair ships that specialize in repair of naval aircraft.